Overview

 Entitlement Creation

-If you follow the documentation here you will see that entitlements can be created either as a string based attribute or a string array.
+According to the Create entitlements documentation, entitlements can be created either as a string-based attribute or as a string array.

 Datatypes

-• <string array> = a list of one or more entitlement values and one or more values can be assigned at a time.
+<string>: a list of one or more entitlement values where only one value can be assigned at a time.<string array>: a list of one or more entitlement values, and one or more values can be assigned at a time.

 Entitlement Assignment